mr2527/pop_OS-win10-KVM-setup/README.md

 If you are a seasoned UNIX/Linux/Related user, this may not be the guide for you as there will be a lot of simple hand holding information here.
 In that case might I suggest going to the [Arch](https://wiki.archlinux.org/index.php/KVM) KVM wiki or alternatively going to the guides listed [below](https://github.com/mr2527/pop_OS-win10-KVM-setup#--guides).

-This is a repo that contains a tutorial and the necessary scripts to create a working [Pop!\_OS 20.10 x86_64](https://pop.system76.com/) -> windows 10 KVM.
+This is a repo that contains a tutorial and the necessary scripts to create a working [Pop!\_OS 20.10 x86_64](https://pop.system76.com/) -> Windows 10 KVM.

   ![alt text](https://github.com/mr2527/pop_OS-win10-KVM-setup/blob/main/pop_Neofetch.png)